chuanseng-ng/TetraMem_SystolicArray2x2/README.md

-# Refer to pdf or docs files for spec and design
+# Refer to pdf or docx files for spec and design